mericsson/mericsson.github.io/pages/blog/2017-05-02-alexa-skills.md

 I think the reason Alexa requires this much training is so that it can do smart conversational things like handle the phrase `Alexa, ask Pizza Monster to give me a pizza with pepperoni, onion, and anchovies` just as well as it would handle `Alexa, ask Pizza Monster for a pizza`.
 In the first example it would call multiple Intent Handlers for the one phrase, where the other one would have more of a question / answer flow to get all the data necessary to complete the Pizza order.

 OK, so back to the Twitter skill that can create tweets.
 I am calling it Tweet Bot.
 I want Alexa to handle the phrase `Alexa, tell Tweet Bot to tweet <tweet>`.
 The issue here is `<tweet>` is a Custom Slot Type that does not have any really expected data.
 Unlike `<ingredient>` which has more of a cohesive training set of data (subset of all foods), a `<tweet>` can be anything!
-After reading this [Alexa Developer Blog entry](TODO) I found the answer.
+After reading this [Alexa Developer Blog entry](https://developer.amazon.com/blogs/post/Tx3IHSFQSUF3RQP/why-a-custom-slot-is-the-literal-solution) I found the answer in 'Scenario 3'.
 You can accept open ended input via a Custom Slot Type if you train that Custom Slot Type on random phrases.
 So I built a [small tool](TODO) to do just that and it worked!

-Thanks for reading and check out [Tweet Bot](TODO) to try out my very first Alexa Skill.
+Thanks for reading and check out [Alexa Tweet Bot](http://bit.ly/tweet-bot) to try out my very first Alexa Skill.